Danzeer/sessionCrossSite/README.md

 # sessionCrossSite
-A demo code for fullfillment session cross site in same domain by php
+Demo for fullfillment session cross site in same domain by php.
+And will add related archives here